lehoh23/pdsnd_github/README.md

 Bikeshare Analysis

 ### Description
-Explore Bikeshare Service Data from Chicago, New York & Washington
+Interactive program to explore Bikeshare Service Data from Chicago, New York & Washington

 ### Files used
 chicago.csv